caprenter/bingley-music-town/_organisations/the_shed_planners_association_-_bfd.md

 type: music-group
 member: true
 short-description: "An open mic and jam session at the Highfield, Idle, Bradford.
-  From 9pm on the second Thursday of every month.\n\nRun by Bingley musicians.
+  From 9pm on the second Thursday of every month.\nRun by Bingley musicians.
 PA, drums and backline provided. \n"
 description: "An open mic and jam session at the Highfield, Idle, Bradford.
 From 9pm on the second Thursday of every month.\n\nRun by Bingley musicians.
 PA, drums and backline provided. \n"